 The best way to know and enforce your rights under the DTPA or in connection with any deceptive business practice is to work with an experienced commercial litigation attorney.
-The deceptive trade practices lawyer at Wright Commercial Litigation can guide you through the process at a great value.
+Wright Commercial Litigation’s experience as a deceptive trade practices lawyer can help guide you through the process at a great value.

 Available Remedies Under the Texas DTPA

-A plaintiff that prevails in a deceptive trade practices claim where they experienced fraudulent inducement to purchase under Texas law may be entitled to substantial damages and powerful remedial tools, including:
+A plaintiff that prevails in a deceptive trade practices claim where they have experienced fraudulent inducement or other unfair practices in connection with a purchase under Texas law may be entitled to substantial damages and powerful remedial tools, including:

-- Economic damages (that can include future losses also)
+- Economic damages (that can also include future losses)

 - Actual damages for a number of “tie-in” statutes